 Once the rice cooker makes a sound or switches to KEEP WARM, meaning it’s done cooking.
 Check out if extra water is needed.

 But if the beans are still covered, you need not worry.
 Just run for one more cycle.
 At this time you might finish this cycle before it beeps.
-Though some beans might take longer, and some rice cookers may function differently.
+Though some beans might take longer, some rice cookers may function differently.